 Why switch to Office 365?

 There are several reasons why organizations move to cloud-based applications like Office 365.
 One of the most common ones given by Templafy customers is productivity through accessibility.
-When employees are given access to the Office applications across platforms, they become more productive.
+When employees are given access to office applications across platforms, they become more productive.
 For example, representatives in field sales can use their tablet computers to adjust an offer and get it signed while visiting a client.

 At the end of the day, any productivity gain is a reflection of how IT is driven within the organization.
 Cloud-based solutions—like Office 365—help reduce virtual plumbing and hardware maintenance.
 It turns the focus to the application side, the place where employees drive real business value and even small companies gain the same IT infrastructure productivity-wise, as large enterprises.